Gallery Activities

 Recommended for Grades 3–5

-This activity is designed to be used in the New England Forests exhibition during a self-guided visit, an after-school visit, or before or after a school program.
+This activity may be used in the New England Forests exhibition during a self-guided visit, an after-school visit, or before or after a school program.
+Animal Trackers challenges students to look closely at the size and shape of animal feet as they match animals in the New England Forests exhibition to pictures of each animal's tracks.
+Students relate the tracks to how each animal moves by figuring out if the prints are from front or hind feet.
 This activity takes 10-20 minutes to complete.

 Geologic Time Scale